johnhw/pfilter/README.md

 * **Internal weighting** a function `internal_weight_fn(state (n,d)) => weight vector (n,)` which provides a weighting to apply on top of the weight function based on *internal* state.
 This is useful to impose penalties or to include learned inverse models in the inference.
 * **Post-processing transform function** a function `transform_fn(state (n,d), weights (n,)) => states(n, k)` which can apply a post-processing transform and store the result in `transformed_particles`

+#### Missing observations
+If you want to be able to deal with partial missing values in the observations, the weight function should support masked arrays.
+The `squared_error(a,b)` function in `pfilter.py` does this, for example.

 ### Passing values to functions